 Texas law prohibits open or concealed carry of handguns and other prohibited weapons on physical premises of a school or educational institution.
 The term "premises" is defined by law as a building or a portion of a building.
 KIPP interprets this definition to include all buildings and parts of buildings owned or leased by KIPP.
-Texas law also prohibits open or concealed carry of handguns and other prohibited weapons on any grounds or buildings in which an activity sponsored by a school or educational institution is being conducted.
-Generally, KIPP interprets the terms "grounds" or "school-sponsored activity" to include all district property where students are regularly present during and after regular school hours, including but not limited to:
+Texas law also prohibits open or concealed carry of handguns and other prohibited weapons in a passenger vehicle of a school or educational institution and on any grounds or buildings in which an activity sponsored by a school or educational institution is being conducted.
+Generally, KIPP interprets the terms "grounds" or "school-sponsored activity" to include all district property where students are regularly present before, during and after regular school hours, including but not limited to: